About Jill Khaleghi (she/her), Hyper-Mobile Vocal Coach

 Gender-Affirming Vocal Coach, Soprano/Belter, Music/Choir/Vocal Director

-Masters of Music Degree in Vocal Performance & Pedagogy, concentration in contemporary/popular vocal techniques
+Masters of Music Degree in Vocal Pedagogy & Performance, with a concentration in contemporary (popular) vocal techniques

 I love helping other singers develop what I like to call their “singer’s toolkit” by matching each vocal technique with its appropriate physical sensation, then pairing those sensations with a thorough understanding of body-mapping (anatomy & physiology for singers).
 This 3-point approach has proven to be most effective, as it makes it much easier to recreate those same sensations later on while practicing.
 My overall goal for everyone I work with is for them to truly understand how to troubleshoot their own vocal issues in the future without my help.
 Of course, there’ll always be vocal emergencies, odd technical issues to sort out, and audition/concert/show prep, so I try to stay available for last-minute technical help or advice on vocal health.
 I strive to assist my students in achieving their vocal goals, such as: get cast in lead/paid roles for musical theatre shows, maintain their voice for reoccurring 3-hour gigs, prepare for college auditions and choir performances, or just to have fun safely “belting” out your favorite karaoke songs with friends and not experience any strain!